Tohoma/yah/README.md

 ```
 ### Strings
-yah supporst string concatenation and borrows some elements from swift.
+yah supports string concatenation and borrows some elements from swift.

 ```
 stringOne is "sup"                                          var stringOne = "sup";